Credit CardsStudies & Surveys

 • 2023: 59% confident

 While those yearly average declines aren’t huge, their consistency is noteworthy.
 After all, multiple years of small decreases add to a larger one, and that’s what we saw through the end of 2023.
 However, it appears that those declines might be a thing of the past.
-Despite the volatility, 2024’s monthly average is 62% confident, a significant jump from 2023 and equal to 2022.
+Despite the volatility, 2024’s monthly average is 61% confident, a jump from 2023 and a tick lower than 2022.

 One of the best things cardholders can do — whether they feel good or wobbly about their finances — is knock down their credit card debt.
 If you don’t, sky-high APRs mean it’ll only continue to grow.
 The good news is you have options.
 A 0% balance transfer card might be your best weapon against high interest rates, though a personal loan can help, too.